arrrrny/vendure-plugin-firebase-auth/README.md

 - `serviceAccount`: The service account object for Firebase.
 - `databaseURL`: The Firebase database URL.
-- `allowNewUserRegistration`: A boolean to allow new user registrations.Creates a new user in the Vendure database if the user does not exist.
+- `registerCustomer`: true, //if email is present, create customer in Vendure
+- `registerUser`: true, //create user in Vendure without email

 ## Usage

 After setting up the plugin, you can use the `authenticate` mutation to authenticate a user using Firebase Auth.
+You can then use the `getSession` query to get the session of the currently authenticated user.

 ```graphql
 mutation{